w3c/transitions/.github/ISSUE_TEMPLATE/fpnote.md

 name: Note Track - First publication of a Group Note or Draft Group Note
 about: Request Team approval for the first publication of a new document on the Note track
 title: First Note request for <title>
-labels: Entering Note, Awaiting Director
+labels: Entering Note Track, Awaiting Director
 assignees: plehegar

 ---